 This more clearly reframes the right to health as a duty of a government to its citizens to provide for the health of its citizens.

+• See above

-- See above - 12.
-State's duty to provide for the health of citizens demands coordinated efforts of all sectors
+12. State's duty to provide for the health of citizens demands coordinated efforts of all sectors other sectors; and demands the coordinated efforts of all those sectors."

 Declaration of Alma-Ata Article VII